anyscale/madewithml.github.io/docs/courses/applied-ml/annotation.md

 1444 projects
 </pre>

+## Workflows

 Over time, our dataset will grow and we'll need to label new data.
 So far, we had a team of moderators clean the existing data but we'll need to establish proper workflow to make this process easier and reliable.
 Typically, we'll use collaborative UIs where annotators can fix errors, etc. and then use a tool like [Airflow](https://airflow.apache.org/){:target="_blank"} or [KubeFlow](https://www.kubeflow.org/){:target="_blank"} for worflow orchestration to know when new data is ready to be annotated and also when it's ready to be used for modeling.

+## Labeling functions

+We could utilize weak supervision via [labeling functions](https://www.snorkel.org/use-cases/01-spam-tutorial){:target="_blank"} to label our existing (validate) and new data.
+We can create constructs based on keywords, pattern expressions, knowledge bases and generalized models to create these labeling functions to label our data, even with conflicts amongst the different labeling functions.

 !!! note
     In the next section we'll be performing exploratory data analysis (EDA) on our labeled dataset.
 However, the order of the `annotation` and `EDA` steps can be reversed depending on how well the problem is defined.
 If you're unsure about what inputs and outputs are worth mapping, use can use EDA to figure it out.